Gorkhapatra

 Gorkhapatra (गोरखापत्र) is the oldest Nepali language state-owned national daily newspaper of Nepal.
 It was started as a weekly newspaper in May 1901 and became a daily newspaper in 1961.
 It is managed by the Gorkhapatra Sansthan.
-The Rising Nepal is the sister newspaper of Gorkhapatra in English language.
+The Rising Nepal is an English-language sister newspaper of Gorkhapatra.

 It is the sixth oldest newspaper in continuous publication in South Asia and the oldest in Nepal.
-Gorkha Bharat Jiban, edited by Motiram Bhatta was published in Varanasi in 1886 is considered the first Nepali language newsmagazine ever published.
+Gorkha Bharat Jiban, edited by Motiram Bhatta was published in Varanasi in 1886, is considered the first Nepali language newsmagazine ever published.
 Gorkhapatra is the second Nepali-language newspaper to be published in Nepal, after Sudha Sagar.

 Name and etymology

 The name of the newspaper is made of up two words— Gorkha and Patra.
 Gorkha was the erstwhile name of Nepal and was used interchangeably.
 The erstwhile Kingdom of Nepal was also known as Kingdom of Gorkha and Nepali language was known as Gorkhali language.
 Patra in Nepali translates to a mail or a document.

 Initially, the name of the newspaper was written as गोर्खापत्र (with a Repha character), it was later changed to गोरखापत्र (with a Ra character) on 17 May 1926 (4 Jestha 1983 BS).
 During the reign of the King Gyanendra, the name was reverted to initial form but was again changed to its second form (गोरखापत्र) on 1 May 2006 (18 Baisakh 2063 BS), after the end of Gyanendra's rule.